thernguy/travella/README.md

 5. Create a new account or log in with:
    - Username: test@gmail.com
    - Password: password
+   2nd account to test Chat:
+    - Username: musk@spacex.com
+    - Password: password
 6. Start creating travel logs and chatting with other users!

+## NOTE: The app was optimized for iOS, so previewing on iOS simulator would be better.